alvises/FPPopover/Readme.md

     - (void)popoverControllerDidDismissPopover:(FPPopoverController *)popoverController;

 Use this delegate method to know when the popover is dismissed.
-This could happen when the user tap outside the popover or when a dismiss message is sent by other actions.
+This could happen when the user taps outside the popover or when a dismiss message is sent by other actions.